NitroNaut09/NitroNaut09/README.md

 - 👋 Hi, I’m @NitroNaut09
 - 👀 I’m interested in learning how to be a Computer Engineer, learn programming, familiarize myself with ML, DL and NN
 - 🌱 I’m currently learning programming in Python!
-- 💞️ I’m looking to collaborate on nowhere?😒
 - 📫 How to reach me: through hrishikeshdeeraj@gmail.com! :)

 <!---